crawl/sequell/docs/learndb.md

     <user> Hi!
     <Sequell> Hello, user.
 Welcome to ##crawl!

-The TEXT that Sequell matches against is intentionally limited to reduce the chances of excessive bot spam.
-You are restricted to simple matches of text.
-You may define very limited capturing patterns:
+The match *TEXT* is a [regular expression](https://code.google.com/p/re2/wiki/Syntax) with optional convenience syntax to capture sections of text by name:

     !learn add :beh: Give $person a hug ::: /me hugs $person.
     <user> Give rutabaga a hug
     * Sequell hugs rutabaga.

-The TEXT normally matches the entire input line.
+*TEXT* always matches the entire input line.
 You can indicate that TEXT should not be anchored to the end of the line using >>> at the end, and not anchored to the beginning using <<< at the beginning. <<< and >>> may be used together.